rdg80/DB-image-fix-RPi4/README.md

    2. Replace old files with the known good working files

    B. **Checkpoint**: Splashscreen intro video should now play when booting up RPi4 with SD card image

+   1. But nothing else will work - video will play and no response from anything else

 ## III.
-Add Additional Files to Image for Further Modifications
+Add Additional Files to Image for Further Modifications (to fix)
    A. Add `ssh` and `wpa_supplicant.conf` files

    1. Edit `wpa_supplicant.conf` to match your internal network credentials